-- 3. The Freshman class must challenge the Sophomore class in writing to the following contests: football, basketball and baseball. - 4.
-If in any case the Freshmen fall so to challenge in these latter contests, it shall count a victory for the Sophomore class, unless by previous vote of both classes it is decided to omit such contests.
+3. The Freshman class must challenge the Sophomore class in writing to the following contests: football, basketball, baseball, tennis and such other contests as suggested by the underclassmen and approved by the Student Senate.

+4. If in any case the Freshmen fail so to challenge in these latter contests, it shall count a victory for the Sophomore class, unless by previous vote of both classes it is decided to omit such contests.

-· ARTICLE IV-BANQUETS
+ARTICLE IV-BANQUETS

-1. Underclass banquets are to be held during the period between 1 P. M. and 11 P. M., on Tuesday, Wednesday and Thursday, starting on the third Tuesday in October.
+1. Underclass banquets are to be held during the period between 3:30 P. M. and 11:00 P. M., on Tuesday, Wednesday and Thursday, starting on the third Tuesday in October.